-Historic cases of waste, fraud and abuse may, in the end, lead to a new national underwater sanctuary.
-Mother Nature turned this severely damaged section of the Chesapeake Bay into an underwater eco system that the federal government now wants to protect.
+Historic cases of waste, fraud and abuse has, in the end, lead to a new national underwater sanctuary.
+Mother Nature turned this severely damaged section of the Chesapeake Bay into an underwater eco system that the federal government is now protecting.

 The crazy story of these 14 square miles starts in World War I when the country needed ships to cross the Atlantic to supply troops.
 Steel was hard to come by and in 1917 an engineer by the name of Frederic Eustis talked the U.S. Shipping Board into building 731 wooden steamships ranging between 240-300 feet long.
 To put it into perspective, the historic USS Constellation frigate in Baltimore is 179 feet long.